Qamar2315/diet_recommendation_system/README.md

-# Personalized Diet Plan Recommender
+# Diet Recommendation System

-The Personalized Diet Plan Recommender is a web application that aims to provide tailored meal plans based on individual dietary requirements.
+The Diet Recommendation System is a web application that aims to provide tailored meal plans based on individual dietary requirements.
 It leverages a combination of React, Node.js, Python, and Prolog to deliver a seamless and intelligent solution for promoting healthy eating habits.

 ## Table of Contents
 - [Introduction](#introduction)